Hanwoori (Seoul, Korea)- Mediocre Shabu Shabu Experience

 Krispy Kreme and McDonalds, and Shinsegae, a high end department store.
 The

-restaurant level is located on the 10
+restaurant level is located on the 10th floor.

 My friends and I were originally going to shop at the